moderndatacompany/dataos.info/docs/resources/stacks/scanner/creating_scanner_workflows.md

     <aside class="callout">🗣 To scan metadata from various data sources, you need certain permissions and access privileges as a data source user.
 These requirements are specific to each data source.
 Refer to [this]() section to learn more about them. </aside>

-    After the successful workflow run, you can check the metadata of scanned Tables on Metis UI for all schemas present in the database.
+    After the successful workflow run, you can check the metadata of scanned entities on Metis UI for all schemas present in the database.